schech1/remoteio/README.md

 # remotio delegating to gpiozero
 A remoteio device needs the remote server, where the device is situated, further an ident to identify it on the server for actions.
 Last not least the obj_type of the device is needed to work with the right gpiozero device.
-The client transfers the following parameter to the server to work witha gpiozero device: ident,obj_type,*args,**kwargs
+The client transfers the following parameter to the server to work with a gpiozero device: ident,obj_type,*args,**kwargs
 While ident and obj_type are needed by remoteio the parameter *args and **kwargs are directly delegated to the gpiozero device